 And so it goes on.
 There is no criticism in Spiritual Activism of schooling, none of property or the rule of law, of professional dominance of the commons, of the media-system, nothing meaningful on work, or on how ordinary working people can deal with the nightmare of their working lives, nothing critical about democracy of course or eco-socialism, nothing really meaningful on the roots of civilisation and ego.
 No insight into human nature, no interesting philosophy, nothing very creative, no wit, nothing, nothing at all.
 By ‘activism’ M&C mean fighting the mean old Tories and the big bad corporation men who are privatising everything, ruining our mystical walks on the fens and mucking up our jolly meetings at the village hall.

 What is notable about the work of Kingsnorth, Hine and McIntosh (and David Fleming, who I criticised here) is how careful they are, while criticising society, not to bite the hand the feeds them.
-In this they are, of course, official eco-socialists, but with an apocalyptic slant.
-The media, the middle-class and professionalism generally get off very, very lightly in their critique of civilisation, if at all.
-Kingsnorth actively repudiates the views of Noam Chomsky and Medialens (which he dismisses as ‘ideological’, ‘rigid’ and ‘fundamentalist’), Hine finds nothing of interest there; although he does grok Gail Bradbrook and Roger Hallam.
-Mark Curtis, Julian Assange, John Pilger and Noam Chomsky are never mentioned.
+In this they are, of course, official eco-socialists or whimsical social-democrats, but with an apocalyptic slant.
+The media, the middle-class and professionalism generally get off very, very lightly in their critique of civilisation, if at all; even the state doesn’t come in for a great deal of stick.
+Kingsnorth actively repudiates the views of soft critics like Noam Chomsky and Medialens (which he dismisses as ‘ideological’, ‘rigid’ and ‘fundamentalist’), Hine finds nothing of interest there; although he does grok corp-friendly, police-friendly, media-friendly XR leaders Gail Bradbrook and Roger Hallam.
+Mark Curtis, Julian Assange and John Pilger are never mentioned.
 ‘Too rigid’ I suppose.
 Genuine anarchist thinkers occasionally pop up; Zerzan and Illich, but completely defanged, safe.
-Generally the anarchist tradition is entirely ignored.
+Generally the anarchist tradition is entirely ignored, for obvious reasons.

 Far worse than the political cowardice though is the vacuous spirituality and bland, empty, passionless writing.
 Look for anything truthful, original, funny or any really perceptive observations on the human condition, on the nature of love or on the bizarre, epic story of consciousness struggling to experience itself in an unconscious world… and you’ll find nothing whatsoever.